alexch/codelikethis/public/lessons/www/hello_world.md

-# Hello World!
-Demo

-Let's jump right in!
-Please feel free to follow along - doing is always better than just watching :)

-* Download a text editor.
-Microsoft Word® is a **word processor**, not a **text editor**.
-  * My favorite is Sublime Text, but you have the freedom to choose your own.
-  * Feel free to do a quick google for, 'best text editor'.

 # Lets write our first HTML document!

 * All HTML documents should begin with a DOCTYPE declaration.
 This does not require a **closing tag**.